-1. INTRODUCTION
+1 INTRODUCTION

 Even today, a common practice of parameter estimation in hydrological modelling is built on the hypothesis that a unique set of parameter values exists that ensures a "global optimum" fitting of the computed model responses to the observed ones.
-This involves the formulation of a scalar performance criterion (objective function) that measures the departures of the two sets (i.e. simulated outputs and observations), the determination of lower and upper bounds for the model parameter values (control variables) and the selection of a robust searching procedure (algorithm) to optimize the parameters with respect to the aforementioned criterion.
-This automatic calibration practice was significantly favoured by the great improvement of computer capabilities (in terms of both memory and processing speed), as well as by the development of advanced nonlinear optimization methods, most of them implemented within evolutionary schemes.
-Such methods have been proved effective and efficient against the various peculiarities (e.g. multiple peaks at all scales, discontinuous first derivatives, extended flat areas, long and curved multidimensional ridges, etc.) of the highly non-convex response surfaces, which derive from the typical fitting measures used within hydrological calibration.
+This involves the formulation of a scalar performance criterion (objective function) that measures the differences between the two sets (i.e. simulated and observed values), the determination of lower and upper bounds for the model parameter values (control variables), and the selection of a robust searching procedure (algorithm) to optimize the parameters with respect to the aforementioned criterion.
+This automatic calibration practice was significantly favoured by the great improvement of computer capabilities (in terms of both memory and processing speed), as well as by the development of advanced nonlinear optimization methods, most of which were implemented within evolutionary schemes.
+Such methods have been proved effective and efficient against the various peculiarities (e.g. multiple peaks at all scales, discontinuous first derivatives, extended flat areas, long and curved multi-dimensional ridges, etc.) of the highly non-convex response surfaces, which derive from the typical fitting measures used within hydrological calibration.
 These issues are thoroughly analysed in the classic work of Duan et al. (1992; see also Beven, 2001, pp. 219-222).

 Despite the progress of the "algorithmic" component of the parameter estimation procedure, it was soon recognized that the above approach has many drawbacks, since it may result in a black-box mathematical game that fails to ensure satisfactory predictive capacity and realistic parameter values.
-Thus, many researchers demonstrated the necessity for establishing a more powerful paradigm that takes into account the inherent multiobjective nature of the calibration problem and the major role of model errors and uncertainties (Gupta et al., 1998).
-This issue became more imperative due to the current expansion of complex modelling schemes (semi- or fully-distributed) to represent multiple fluxes and reflect the spatial heterogeneities of the hydrological mechanisms and their related attributes across a river basin.
+Thus, many researchers demonstrated the necessity for establishing a more powerful paradigm that takes into account the inherent multi-objective nature of the calibration problem and the major role of model errors and uncertainties (Gupta et al., 1998).
+This issue became more imperative due to the expansion of complex modelling schemes (semi- or fullydistributed) to represent multiple fluxes and reflect the spatial heterogeneities of the hydrological mechanisms and their related attributes across a river basin.
 Several studies (e.g. Mroczkowski et al., 1997; Refsgaard, 1997; Gupta et al., 1998; Kuczera & Mroczkowski, 1998; Franks et al., 1999) revealed the utility of conditioning hydrological models on multiple responses (or various aspects of each single response), in order to reduce uncertainties and provide more faithful predictions.
-Moreover, the hypothesis of parameter set uniqueness, where the global calibration paradigm is founded, has been intensively disputed, in favour of the so-called "equifinality" concept (Beven & Binley, 1992; Beven, 1993), which accepts multiple model and parameter configurations as acceptable simulators of the real-world system.
+Moreover, the hypothesis of parameter set uniqueness, where the global calibration paradigm is founded, has been intensively disputed in favour of the so-called "equifinality" concept (Beven & Binley, 1992; Beven, 1993), where multiple model and parameter configurations are considered as acceptable simulators of the real-world system.

-Accordingly, much attention has been paid during the past years on employing vector (instead of scalar) search techniques to optimize the model parameters.
-This allows for incorporating multiple criteria within calibration to provide a number of alternative parameter sets that are optimal, on the basis of the Pareto-dominance concept, explained herein.
-Madsen & Khu (2002) report that early attempts are found in the work of Harlin (1991), who formulated an iterative procedure that focuses on different process descriptions and associate performance measures.
-However, the use of automatic routines employing Pareto-based calibration was established only the last decade, after the pioneering work by Yapo et al. (1998), while multiobjective optimization approaches appeared in water resources technology a few years before (Ritzel et al., 1994; Cieniawski et al., 1995; Halhal et al., 1997).
+Accordingly, during the past years, much attention has been given to employing vector (instead of scalar) search techniques to optimize the model parameters.
+This allows for incorporating multiple criteria within calibration to provide a number of alternative parameter sets that are optimal, on the basis of the Pareto-dominance concept explained below (Section 2.1).
+Madsen & Khu (2002) report that early attempts are found in the work of Harlin (1991), who formulated an iterative procedure that focuses on different process descriptions and associated performance measures.
+However, the use of automatic routines employing Pareto-based calibration was only established in the last decade, after the pioneering work by Yapo et al. (1998), while multi-objective optimization approaches appeared in water resources technology a few years earlier (Ritzel et al., 1994; Cieniawski et al., 1995; Halhal et al., 1997).